magnusjyrkkanen/search-robot/README.md

 Add more features to the robot
 * Add Python version a results report.
-* Android version of the robot.
+* Android mobile version of the robot.

 ## Acknowledgments